RTEMS/rtems-docs/cpu_supplement/sparc.rst

-This artificially inflates the stack requirements for each task since EVERY task stack would have to include enough space to account for the worst case interrupt stack requirements in addition to it’s own worst case usage.
+This artificially inflates the stack requirements for each task since EVERY task stack would have to include enough space to account for the worst case interrupt stack requirements in addition to it's own worst case usage.
 RTEMS addresses this problem on the SPARC by providing a dedicated interrupt stack managed by software.